bobdb/fun-with-chatbots/README.md

 I also think that I'm going to link in Elasticsearch

-## So far, 3 endpoints
+## So far, 4 endpoints

 /hello - for testing

-/chat - for basic openAI prompt
+/chat - for blocking openAI

-/stream
+/stream - for streaming openAI

-Also, it's going to have some Dog stuff
----it's now getting loaded into a containerized Docker postgres instance
+/dogs - get all dogs, all fields